Table of Contents

 Francois I had the flamboyant and somewhat nutty looking exterior staircase built in the courtyard.
 You will see the fire breathing salamander that represented his royal reign carved into the marble.

-It began as a medieval castle but as wings were added they drew from gothic, Renaissance and classical styles.
-To be honest, the castle can look a little higgledy-piggledy, a tad thrown together.
+This began as a medieval castle but as wings were added they drew from gothic, Renaissance and classical styles.
+To be honest, the castle can look a little higgledy-piggledy.
 That might be why this chateau is often overlooked by visitors for some of the more…well… photogenic castles.

 I admit that it’s not as fairy-tale like as we might prefer our castles to be…but it has character.
 It actually feels like a place that was lived in and evolved through the ages.